Undergraduate Admission Requirements for U.S. Students

 - Have earned a qualifying associate degree or higher from a DeVry University recognized post-secondary institution.

-- Have completed an appropriate amount of qualifying college-level work at DeVry University recognized post-secondary institutions, with grades of at least C (70%) or a cumulative grade point average (CGPA) of at least 2.00 (on a 4.0 scale)
+- Have earned a high school diploma or the equivalent, as well as completed an appropriate amount of qualifying college-level work at DeVry University recognized post-secondary institutions, with grades of at least C (70%) or a cumulative grade point average (CGPA) of at least 2.00 (on a 4.0 scale)

 - Have earned a Canadian high school diploma in a program of study that includes successful completion of a 30-level Math and a 30-level English course from Alberta, or equivalent achievement from another province or territory.